 The most important aspect of digging a hole for a tree, or any plant, is drainage.
 All holes must be dug deep to remove underlying caliche.
-After the hole is dug, and refilled to a level needed by the rootball, fill it with water to check how rapidly it drains.
+After the hole is dug, and refilled to a level needed by the rootball, fill it with water three times to check how rapidly it drains.
 One-half to one hour is an acceptable time for a hole to completely drain.
 If it takes longer than one hour after the third time it is filled, dig another hole somewhere else.

 Stake newly-planted trees to minimize trunk movement.
 A slight sway is necessary to develop a strong trunk and roots.
 The stakes must not be next to the trunk.
 Use two stakes, on opposite sides, two or three feet from the trunk.
 Use broad straps to fasten the trunk to each stake.
 After one year, remove the stakes.

 As a firewise precaution, the closest tip of any tree branch should be at least 30 feet from a house.
 Add the maximum width the tree can grow, divided by two, to 30 feet.
 That is the distance the tree trunk should be planted from a house.
 All tree trunks should be at least 40 to 60 feet away from any structure.

-During the warm season, deep-soak established ornamental trees once a month to keep them healthy.
+Deep water established trees to a depth of 3' at least once a month to keep them healthy.
 Many insect and disease problems are caused by insufficient water.
-Trees in place less than three years, and fruit trees, may need weekly watering depending upon the temperature, time in ground, and species.
+Trees in place less than three years, and fruit trees, will need more frequent watering depending upon the temperature, time in ground, and species.

-A few plants have shallow root systems that do not respond to deep watering.
-These will need more frequent irrigation than plants with deep roots.
-Some tropical fruit plants such as banana and guava have this characteristic and respond well to bubbler irrigation.
+A few plants have shallow root systems and do not benefit from deep watering.
+They will need more frequent irrigation than plants that can grow deep roots.
+Barbados Cherry and Guava fall into this category, needing daily irrigation.

 Keep track of soaking rains on your watering calendar.
 You can omit watering within a week of a soaking rain that lasts many hours.
 On sloping ground, however, many heavy rains are over too quickly to soak in, and will not deeply water the soil.

-Water landscape trees out around the drip line, not at the trunk.
+Water trees out around the drip line, not at the trunk.
 This will encourage roots to grow out and better support the trunk against strong winds.
-Poke an iron rod with a handle into the ground to measure water penetration depth.
-Allow the soil to dry out between waterings.
+Poke an iron rod with a handle into the ground to ensure that the water has reached 3' deep.

 Use 2" of organic mulch for newly-planted shrubs and trees to conserve moisture.
 Keep the mulch 8-12" away from the trunk to avoid trapping moisture at the trunk.
 Moist bark can develop fungal, bacterial and viral diseases.

-To deep water a shrub or small tree, allow a hose to run water slowly between the trunk and drip line for 1-6 hours depending on the size of the plant.
+To deep water a shrub or tree, allow a hose to run water slowly between the trunk and drip line for 1-6 hours depending on the size of the plant.
 The hose may need to be moved a couple of times to ensure coverage of the entire root area.
-Irrigation should happen every week from mid-spring until harvest for plants producing fruit.
+Irrigation should happen every few weeks from mid-spring until harvest for fruit plants.
 Deep watering results in water penetrating far under the plant.
 As the soil on top dries, the plant's roots will follow the moisture deep into the ground, protecting themselves from the heat of the sun at the surface, and resulting in a larger root volume to better survive low water conditions.

-Basin irrigation involves building a circular dirt dike just outside the drip line, and flooding the area with water, deep soaking the soil to an appropriate depth.
+Basin irrigation involves building a circular dirt dike just outside the drip line, and flooding the area with water over several hours, deep soaking the soil to an appropriate depth.
 The difference between this method and deep watering is that it allows wider distribution of water over the roots.
 Many fruit trees will need soaking in this manner once a week while they are fruiting.
 There are some trees, however, that are intolerant of flooding, and the amount of water used should drain quickly.
 This method is not used for trees which cannot tolerate water on their trunk or graft union.

 Bubbler irrigation is similar to drip irrigation except more water is supplied at one time with bubblers.
 It consists of a system of pipes installed underground that uses above-ground bubblers to surround a tree in a circle or square and provide water on a timed basis.
 This is often used in commercial tree groves.
 The bubblers circle the tree at the drip line, not at the trunk.
 It is necessary to encourage roots to grow away from the trunk for wind stability.
 The bubblers are placed under mulch, such as straw, to shield the plant's roots from the sun and high summer temperatures, and to reduce evaporation.
 The bubblers are on a daily timer so the amount of water the plant receives can be regulated, with less water at certain seasons of the year.